Vladplat12/SE-Embedded-Systems/README.md

 Testing Procedure:
   1. The Testing program running on the P.C. (the Server) communicates with UUT (the client) through the UDP/IP communication protocol.
-  2. The server (Hercules) will send the commands (Perform the unit testing) on the UUT (the Client), and wait for the response from the UUT.
+  2. The server (Hercules) send the commands (Perform the unit testing) on the UUT (the Client), and wait for the response from the UUT.
   3. The UUT Ethernet device will receive the command and using the LWIP stack pass it to the "UUT Testing Program"